emildekeyser/distributed-exchange-cloner/01-basic-crypto-cloner/assignment-3.md

 ## Registry module

-It is up to you to user either:
+It is up to you to use either:

 * 1 application registry where you work with the keys "coindata" and "historykeeper".
 The values for these groups are a list of tuples, where one tuple is an entry for a worker.
   * Easier to use for local PubSub mechanisms.